a local kansas city mission built on

 How many adult chaperones will attend?

-Our team will be led by one of our youth ministers, and 1-2 adults - approximately a 1:5 adult-to-student ratio.
+Our team will be led by our music minister, Meredith Hiller, and 1-2 adults - approximately a 1:5 adult-to-student ratio.

 What can I expect from the experience?